 Social networking platforms, such as Facebook and Twitter, provide Internet services that can be used by mobile cyber-physical applications to glean key social data about users.
-Recent mobile Internet device middleware platforms (such as the Palm Pre's Web OS) also offer libraries that simplify access to these social networking services.
-This type of social data can improve cyberphysical applications in various ways, such as Wreck-Watch's ability to notify friends and family when accidents occur.
+Moreover, the latest mobile Internet device middleware platforms, such as the Palm Pre's Web OS, offer libraries that simplify access to these social networking services.
+This type of social data can improve cyber-physical applications in various ways, such as WreckWatch's ability to notify friends and family when accidents occur.

-Interacting with the social networks of users clearly offers significant possibilities for mobile cyber-physical applications.
-Care must be taken, however, to ensure that automated interactions with social networks do not harm user reputations or cause emotional damage to friends and family.
-For example, WreckWatch has the potential to detect accident false positives and send notifications to emergency contacts, as shown in Figure 4.2.
-WreckWatch is carefully designed to minimize these inccorrect accident reports, but cannot guarantee that mistakes will not be made.
+Clearly, interacting with a user's social network offers significant possibilities for mobile cyber-physical applications.
+At the same time, however, care must be taken to ensure that any automated interactions with the social network do not harm user reputations or cause emotional damage to friends and family.
+As shown in Figure 4.2, for example, in WreckWatch, there is the potential for accident false positives to be detected and notifications sent to emergency contacts.
+WreckWatch takes great care to try and minimize the chance that inccorrect accident reports are sent out but cannot guarantee that mistakes will not be made.

 Verification has been used to ensure physical safety properties, such as that a plane will not crash due to an unforeseen software state.
 Likewise, it is becoming important to investigate how verification can be used in the context of notifications to social networks.
-Although sending a notification of a non-existent accident from WreckWatch to user emergency contacts is not physically catastrophic, it is certainly problematic.
-Additional R&D is therefore needed to investigate techniques for verifying correct interactions with social networks when the messages that are being sent have significant potential for producing negative impacts.
+Although sending a notification of a non-existent accident from WreckWatch to a user's emergency contacts is not physically catastrophic, it is certainly damaging.
+Additional R&D is therefore needed to investigate techniques for verifying correct interactions with social networks when the messages that are being sent have significant potential for producing a negative emotional impact.